Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 **Description:**

-Pauses the program for the amount of time (in milliseconds) specified as parameter.
+Pauses the program for the amount of time (in milliseconds) specified as a parameter.
 (There are 1000 milliseconds in a second.)

 **Syntax:**